Encraze/player/plan.md

    - Update existing tracks if metadata changed
    - Add new tracks
    - Optionally: detect removed tracks (tracks in DB but not in Spotify)
+6. Add manual resync control:
+   - Add a "Resync Library" button in UI to re-run the liked-tracks fetch and refresh the local database (update existing, insert new, optionally flag removed).

 **Deliverable**: Complete track collection stored in local database